chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 ## Can I use conda to install the Census Python API?

-Currently there is not conda package available for `cellxgene-census`.
+There is not a conda package available for `cellxgene-census`.
 However you can use conda in combination with `pip` to install the package in a conda environment:

 ```bash
 conda create -n census_env python=3.10